ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_combined_indices.rst

 Overview
 --------

 The goal of this diagnostic is to compute indices based on area averages.

 In recipe_combined_indices.yml, after defining the period (historical or future projection), the variable is selected.
-The predefined indices are
+The predefined indices are:

 * Nino 3
 * Nino 3.4
 * Nino 4